ChainSafe/protocol/positions/lodestar.md

 ### Required skills and experience

-- Extended experience developing highly performant, secure, and scalable software
+- Proficiency in TypeScrit
+  - 3+ years of TypeScrit programming language, paradigms, constructs, and idioms
-- Senior Proficiency in Javascript and TypeScript (no front-end experience required)
+  - 5+ years of professional software back-end development experience (no front-end experience required)
+- Strong familiarity with Node.js C++ internals and/or the `v8` javascript engine
+- Effective usage of TypeScript debugging tools
+- Be able to proactively dive into the novel territory and share knowledge on what you've learned
+- Basic understanding of cryptography and common applications
+- Ability to write clean and effective documentation and comments\
 - Experience in distributed applications and peer-to-peer networking
 - Comfortable learning complex protocols from scratch
 - Takes initiative, is a self-starter, is accountable for work
 - Experience with open-source software _or_ strong communication skills as we actively coordinate with external parties
-- Strong familiarity with Node.js C++ internals and/or the `v8` javascript engine

 ### Nice to have

-- Experience with blockchain protocols
+- Experience with Python, as the Ethereum specification is written in Python
+- Experience with blockchain protocols, whether it be the usage of a blockchain API, knowledge of how a blockchain operates, or any other experience
-- Experience with cryptography
+- Experience with distributed systems, peer-to-peer systems, network programming, or cryptography
+- Experience writing software from a technical specification or a reference implementation
+- Experience maintaining a large codebase with many components and keeping it well-designed, future-proofed, and modular
+- Experience with documenting a large codebase, both for internal and user-facing components
+- Familiarity with open-source software principles
+- Familiar with Git and GitHub/GitLab
+- Can construct and maintain CI/CD pipelines
-- Strong academic or engineering background
+- Experience with RPC, WebSockets, or GraphQL
 - Performance analysis and optimization, optimizing data structures and algorithms
-- DevOps, testing infrastructure, and CI for large systems
-- Familiarity with open-source software principles

 {% include contact.html %}